 The process of turning on and using your backup generator is as simple as it gets!
 All you have to do is engage the transfer switch, which switches the power source from your electricity to your generator.
 Our transfer switches are automatic; once they detect a power outage, they will immediately employ the generator.
 Once the generator is put in use, it will power your home until it runs out of fuel or the electricity comes back on.

 Your generator is like any other home appliance.
 If you service your HVAC and your electrical, why would you neglect your generator?
 (Side note: if you don’t service your HVAC or electrical, you should start now!)

-Your generator should be serviced at least once a year for cleaning and leakage, if it hasn’t been in use.
+Your generator should be serviced at least twice a year for cleaning and leakage, if it hasn’t been in use.
 In the event of a power outage where you depend on your generator to supply you with power, it’s imperative to check your generator right after use.
 Take care to change the oil and filters, if needed.

 If you’re already preparing for the next hurricane season, you need to install a backup generator in your home.
-Contact Keefe’s to ask about appointment times and the installation cost of standby generators in Baton Rouge, New Orleans, or anywhere in between.
+Contact Keefe’s to ask about appointment times and the installation cost of standby generators in New Orleans, or anywhere in between.
 We are always available and happy to lend our services to local customers.